open-telemetry/opentelemetry-go/log/DESIGN.md

 but simply retain, modify or discard it.
-The implementation may still choose to clone the record or copy its attributes if it needs to retain or modify it, e.g. in case of asynchronous processing to eliminiate the possibility of data races, because the user can technically reuse the record and add new attributes after the call (even when the documentation says that the caller must not do it).
+The implementation may still choose to clone the record or copy its attributes if it needs to retain or modify it, e.g. in case of asynchronous processing to eliminate the possibility of data races, because the user can technically reuse the record and add new attributes after the call (even when the documentation says that the caller must not do it).